3mdeb/conferences/2025/fosdem/trenchboot.md

 ### Done

 - Support for legacy boot on AMD (uses [SKL] as [DCE])
-- GRUB now tries out all DCEs found in `/boot` and uses the last valid one, so users don't need to pick the right DCE manually
+- GRUB now tries out all DCEs found in `/boot`
+  + uses the last valid one
+  + users don't need to pick the right DCE (ACM/SKL) manually
+  + generic image, smoother experience
 - Introduced an RPM-repository for distribution of AEM packages
   + https://dl.3mdeb.com/rpm/QubesOS/r4.2/current/dom0/fc37/
 - Tested legacy AMD implementation on: